Manufacturer Rep Firms Drive Growth With the Right Compensation and Sales Roles

 Manufacturers should work with their top Rep Firms to determine if they have the right organization structures and sales comp plans to be successful.
 Manufacturers can also prioritize support and investment in Rep Firms that have the right roles and sales comp programs to drive growth and re-evaluate those firms with outdated and ineffective role and compensation philosophies.

 John Drosos is a principal in the Chicago office.
-He helps lead the Manufacturing and Distribution practices.
+He helps lead the Business Services practice.
 John has been with the firm since 2006 and brought with him diverse experience in strategy consulting, general management and technology consulting.
 John is a key thought leader on complex sales model transformations, global coverage strategies, productivity and analytics.
 He has also helped shape the firm’s talent recruitment and development practices, playing a key role in the rapid and consistent growth of our Midwest consulting practice.